-What is intermittent fasting?
+What is Intermittent Fasting?

 There are several methods of intermittent fasting.
-The most popular ones are
+The most popular ones are:

 - The opposite of this is insulin resistance.
 Studies have shown that increased body weight can interfere with insulin’s ability to reduce blood sugar levels, resulting in more insulin being released.
 This in turn promotes the storage of fat.

 - The secretion of human growth hormone (HGH) increases, speeding up protein synthesis and making fat available as an energy source.
 This means, in simple terms, that you burn fat and pack on muscle faster.
 This is why HGH is often taken in large quantities by the bodybuilding community as a doping agent.